MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/focus.md

    ![The focused element as a new variable in the Console tool](./focus-images/focused-element-variable.png)

 1. Use the element in the **Console** tool as necessary by using the `temp1` variable.
-For example run `temp1.value = "cat"` to change the value of the focused element to "cat":
+For example, run `temp1.value = "cat"` to change the value of the focused element to "cat":

    ![The focused element's value is changed to "cat"](./focus-images/focused-element-variable-changed.png)